abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 ## Setting Up

-We start with installing purescript and the required tools.
+We start with installing Purescript and the required tools.
 This assumes that we have [node] and [npm] installed on our machine.

 ```bash
 $ mkdir -p ~/.local/
 $ npm install -g purescript pulp bower --prefix ~/.local/
 ```

-[Pulp] is a build tool for purescript projects and [bower] is a package manager used to get purescript libraries.
-You'll have to add `~/.local/bin` in your `$PATH` (if it is not already added) to access the binaries installed.
+[Pulp] is a build tool for Purescript projects and [bower] is a package manager used to get Purescript libraries.
+We'll have to add `~/.local/bin` in our `$PATH` (if it is not already added) to access the binaries installed.

 Let's create a directory for our project and make Pulp initialize it: